 Book From Above Tour Operators!

 Although Mount Kinabalu is the safest and most conquerable peaks in the world, but without sufficient training is not doable.
 It is suggested that six months of training will give you the best results when climbing Mount Kinabalu.
-Jogging is not good training option for climbing Mount Kinabalu, you should go for a related sport such as walking up a hill or staircase.
+Jogging is not a good training option for climbing Mount Kinabalu, you should go for a related sport such as walking up a hill or staircase.
 If possible, carry a backpack with you during all the training, because it will help a lot when climbing Mount Kinabalu.
 If you are a Sabahan and finding mountains to hike, please stay tuned for my upcoming blog post.

 THINGS TO PACK FOR MOUNTAIN CLIMB